Dispersion and lifetimes of magnons in non-collinear magnets from time dependent density functional theory

-promise to be the stuff that new generations of spintronic computers will be made of.
+\textit{Introduction - } We witness spectacular progress in the area of magnetism inextricably linked to the advent of fascinating novel classes of functional materials.
+As prominent examples, skyrmionic matter \cite{nagaosaTopologicalPropertiesDynamics2013g}, altermagnets \cite{songAltermagnetsNewClass2025}, and non-collinear (NC) magnetic systems \cite{Rimmler2025} promise to be the stuff that new generations of spintronic computers will be made of.
 The topologically protected skyrmionic quasiparticles are envisioned for information processing and storage \cite{fertMagneticSkyrmionsAdvances2017,gubbiotti2025Roadmap3D2025}.
-Altermagnets blend the advantages of antiferromagnets (AFMs) and ferromagnets \cite{Mazin2022,cheongAltermagnetismNoncollinearSpins2024, Sandratskii2025,mazinAltermagnetismThenNow2024,krempaskyAltermagneticLiftingKramers2024}, and their potential in magnonics and magneto-optics has been pointed out \cite{Smejkal-PRX12-040501}.
+Altermagnets blend the advantages of antiferromagnets (AFMs) and ferromagnets \cite{Mazin2022,cheongAltermagnetismNoncollinearSpins2024,mazinAltermagnetismThenNow2024,Maznichenko2024a,Sandratskii2025}, and their potential in magnonics and magneto-optics has been pointed out \cite{Smejkal-PRX12-040501}.
 They feature an intrinsically spin-polarized band structure while exhibiting a vanishing net magnetic moment.
-This remarkable feature is also found in another family of intricate magnets, the NC AFMs, also called frustrated or triangular AFMs (TAFs) \cite{gurungNearlyPerfectSpin2024b,huSpinHallEdelstein2025}.
-The magnetic non-collinearity abandons the single electron spin as a good quantum number, thus, allowing the direction of magnetization to vary in space.
-The existence of such systems is experimentally established, prominent examples being Mn$_3$X with X$\in[\text{Pt,Ir,Rh}]$ (cf. Fig.~\ref{fig:structure}) featuring the kagome magnetic ordering and possessing extraordinary potential in spintronics \cite{rimmlerNoncollinearAntiferromagneticSpintronics2025}.
-The beautiful symmetries of NC magnets (NCMs) \cite{Sandratskii1998,pradenasSpinFrameFieldTheory2024,Pradenas2025} and the puzzling appearance of this order close to quantum critical points \cite{zlotnikovAspectsTopologicalSuperconductivity2021,dahlbergSpinglassDynamicsExperiment2025} fuels an unquenched interest.
+This remarkable feature is also found in another family of intricate magnets, the frustrated NC kagome AFMs (KAFMs) \cite{gurungNearlyPerfectSpin2024b,huSpinHallEdelstein2025}.
+The magnetic non-collinearity abandons the single electron spin as a good quantum number, allowing the direction of magnetization to vary in space.
+The existence of such systems is experimentally established, prominent examples being Mn$_3$X with X$\in[\text{Pt,Ir,Rh}]$ (cf. Fig.~\ref{fig:structure}) featuring the kagome magnetic ordering and an extraordinary spintronic application potential \cite{Rimmler2025}.
+The beautiful symmetries of NC magnets (NCMs) \cite{Sandratskii1998,pradenasSpinFrameFieldTheory2024,Pradenas2025} and the puzzling appearance of this order close to quantum critical points \cite{zlotnikovAspectsTopologicalSuperconductivity2021,dahlbergSpinglassDynamicsExperiment2025} fuels the unquenched interest even more.
 Apart from the ground state determination, a faithful description of magnetization dynamics, in particular the emergence of collective low energy spin-waves (magnons) lies at the the heart of the physical description of any magnetic system.
 Spin excitations govern the thermodynamics of magnets and couple to electronic degrees of freedom \cite{Paischer2023}, modifying the band structure \cite{Mlynczak2019} and even allowing for the formation of unconventional Cooper-pairs \cite{Essenberger2016}.
-Obviously, any magnonic application requires a realistic description of magnons, specifically of their dispersion, of the spatial form of modes (polarization), and, last but not least, of their life-time.
+Furthermore, any magnonic application requires a realistic description of magnons, specifically of their dispersion, the spatial form of modes (polarization), and, last but not least, their life-time.